-Why a remodeling specification?
+Why do you need a renovation specification?

 An appraiser wants to be able to estimate what the change in value will be if the buyers renovate the home.
 The appraiser, therefore, wants to understand the planned remodeling work.
 For example, enlarging a home or installing a dormer increases the home value.
 The bank wants to know the expected value increase to ensure they are financing a house with more than the fair home value.